-One thousand, six hundred koala records were contained in the data-set of Ward et al. (2014), of which 1,588 had a date reliably attributed to them; hereafter the results of analyses utilising only dated records are presented.
-The chronological distribution of these koala records is presented in Figure 2.
+A total of 1,600 koala records were contained in the dataset of Ward et al. (2014), of which 1,588 had a date reliably attributed to them; hereafter the results of analyses utilising only dated records are presented.
+The chronological distribution of these koala records is presented in Figure 1.

-The earliest records of koalas in the CCC LGA (ca 1900) occur at Campbelltown and in the area now known as Minto Heights.
-Through the 1960s through to the 1980s sporadic records appear in the Wedderburn area, Minto Heights - Kentlyn and between St. Andrews and Ingleburn.
-The frequency of reporting of koala records gathers momentum from the late 1980s through to 2006, this time period coinciding with the first Statewide survey (Gall 1978), thereafter the National Koala Survey (Phillips 1990; Reed and Lunney 1990) and most recently Dan Lunney's 2006 community-based koala survey for NSW (Lunney et al. 2009).
+The earliest records of koalas in the Campbelltown LGA (ca 1900) occur at Campbelltown and in the area now known as Minto Heights.
+Through the 1960s to the 1980s, sporadic records appear in the Wedderburn area, Minto Heights - Kentlyn and between St Andrews and Ingleburn.
+The frequency of reporting of koala records gathers momentum from the late 1980s through to 2006, this time period coinciding with the first statewide survey (Gall 1978), thereafter the National Koala Survey (Phillips 1990; Reed and Lunney 1990) and most recently Dan Lunney's 2006 community-based koala survey for NSW (Lunney et al. 2009).

-Figure 2.
-Chronological distribution of 1,588 koala records for the CCC LGA over the period 1900 - 2012.
+Figure 1: Chronological distribution of 1,588 koala records for the Campbelltown LGA over the period 1900 - 2012.